alu0101056944/sytw-tools/gulp/README.md

 >>**If you’re only using .html files, you’ll need to use the server mode.
 Browsersync will start a mini-server and provide a URL to view your site**.
 >
 > - [https://browsersync.io/](https://browsersync.io/)

+I changed the task definitions to use a `done` callback instead of `return` because I think it is less confusing that way.